plargohq/ubiquity-python-client/docs/TransactionsApi.md

     host = "https://ubiquity.api.blockdaemon.com/v2"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure Bearer authorization (Opaque): bearerAuth
+configuration = ubiquity.ubiquity_openapi_client.Configuration(
+    access_token = 'YOUR_BEARER_TOKEN'
+)

 # Enter a context with an instance of the API client
-with ubiquity.ubiquity_openapi_client.ApiClient() as api_client:
+with ubiquity.ubiquity_openapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = transactions_api.TransactionsApi(api_client)
     platform = "bitcoin" # str | Coin platform handle
     network = "mainnet" # str | Which network to target.
 Available networks can be found with /{platform}
-    confirmed_within_blocks = 10 # float | The number of blocks you would like the transaction to be processed within.
+    confirmed_within_blocks = 10 # int | The number of blocks you would like the transaction to be processed within.
 Lower numbers produce higher fees.  (optional) if omitted the server will use the default value of 10

     # example passing only required values which don't have defaults set
     try: